 If you’re ever unclear where your settlement money is coming from, be sure to discuss this with your San Diego personal injury attorney.
 They will be able to break down the damages you should rightfully be receiving, explaining why your total settlement is what it is.

 If you or someone you know suffered a serious head injury at work, do not wait to contact an ethical lawyer in Los Angeles at the Mitchell Law Corporation.
 We can prevent you from being denied the ability to file a workers’ compensation claim.
 Please keep in mind, per California law, victims usually only have one year from the date the injury occurred to take legal action.
 One year may sound like a long time, but the legal process is complex and cannot be rushed.
 Do not risk losing your legal right to significant compensation for injury-related damages.

+Many victims realize too late that without aggressive legal representation it can be very difficult to recover any compensation.
+With an experienced San Diego brain injury attorney from Mitchell Law Corporation working for them, victims are likelier to get larger settlements and higher-quality medical care.
 We can help put you on the path to recovery (if a full recovery is possible).
-Call our Los Angeles, San Diego and Riverside offices toll free at 866-288-5792 to arrange a free consultation.
-Appointments can also be schedules by completing our contact form.
+Call our Los Angeles, San Diego, and Riverside offices at 619-702-6518 to arrange a free consultation.
+Appointments can also be scheduled by completing our contact form.
 If hired to represent you, we don’t get paid until you do.